Stranger6667/browserstacker/README.rst

     >>> browser = api.list_browsers()[0]
     >>> response = api.generate_screenshots('http://www.google.com', browser)

+Here you can pass single browsers or list of them.
 You'll get the `job_id` from response.
 To list available screenshots for `job_id`:

 .. code:: python